ddattilio20/EOPMapperWidgets/README.md

 # EOPMapperWidgets
-Custom Widgets for Kansas EOP Mapper
+Custom Widgets developed for Kansas EOP Mapper.
+These are open for use, more detailed READMEs are in each widget directory.